misha-dig/TC74-pico/README.md

 The code is based: TC74-arduino-lib (You can look and compare in github repository).

+The code is added excellent features in lastest version of code/library, which add coloured pinout of TC74 and add supporting all I2C bus address of TC74 with autoscanning function in example code and released binary files.
+Essential feature was added that debuging mode support in this update, where the confguration in .vscode has support debugprobe CMSIS-DAP (formerly picoprobe) debugger tools, even using traditional pico board as CMSIS-DAP.
+Just connecting UART, SWD, POWER between debuuger tools and RP2040 MCU.

 Features of this software library:
 * **Switching power saving mode (setting standby mode of sensor) via our code**
 * **Measuring temperature range from -128 to +127 degree Celisus and obtain data only signed 8-bit integer value**